 In some procedures, such as breast reduction, nerves can be damaged or severed.
 Sometimes, this problem only results in numbness that fades with time.
 But if a facial nerve is affected in a facelift, you could find smiling more difficult, or part of the face might droop.

-Scarring is usually minor with most plastic surgeries, but nothing is certain.
+Scarring is usually minor with most cosmetic procedures, but nothing is certain.
 You could have more scarring with your facelift than expected.
 Some scarring also can be expected with breast augmentation and breast reconstruction.

 But you can lower the chances of scarring if you don’t smoke, eat a healthy diet, and follow your surgeon’s instructions after the procedure.

-You can lose blood during or after any surgery, but significant blood loss can crash your blood pressure and lead to death.
+You can lose blood during or after any surgery, but excessive bleeding can crash your blood pressure and lead to death.

 Tissue can die after surgery from complications.
 Most of the time, tissue death is minor or doesn’t happen.
 Also, wound healing usually eliminates dead tissue from the incisions.